famoser/docs/docs/creativity.md

 ## Lateral Thinking

-concerned with possibilities, what might be; tries to be different to normal, duductionable conclusions by deduction
+concerned with possibilities, what might be; tries to be different to normal, deduction based conclusions

 ### Techniques